Easy Raspberry Lemonade

 This post may contain affiliate links.
 See our disclosure policy for more.

 This easy homemade raspberry lemonade recipe is made from scratch with just 4-ingredients!
-The perfect pink drink to cool off with.
+It’s the perfect pink drink to cool off with.

-Two glasses of homemade raspberry lemonade with fresh raspberries, fresh mint, and lemon slices
+glasses of fresh raspberry lemonade garnished with mint and lemon slices

 Is there anything more refreshing than a glass of lemonade?
 ESPECIALLY when it’s homemade lemonade?

 A frosty glass of homemade raspberry lemonade is one of my favorite party drinks.
 Since it’s so vibrantly pink and pretty, it makes a great drink for celebrations of all kinds–baby showers, bridal showers, birthday parties, Valentine’s Day, game nights, and so much more.
-It’s also cool a refreshing thirst-quencher on hot summer days, so it’s perfect for barbecues, cookouts, and afternoons in the pool.
+It’s also a cool, refreshing thirst-quencher on a hot summer day, so it’s perfect for barbecues, cookouts, and afternoons in the pool.

 We make our raspberry lemonade from scratch with fresh lemons and real raspberries (no frozen lemonade concentrate here!).
 Even though it’s homemade, it’s not fussy in the least.
 You only need 4 INGREDIENTS to get started!